jhbertra/signing/README.md

    ```

    it will prompt you to enter your password.
 Do so to decrypt the file.
 It
-   will print the public key (not sensitive information) to the terminal
+   will print the public key (not sensitive information) to the PowerShell
    output.

 4. Create offline backups of the private key - e.g. in USB sticks or external